vialepau/vialepau/README.md

 - 🤔 I’m looking for help with Kotlin, 'cause outside isn't to much new info & I only have my teacher's video class.
 - 💬 Ask me about anything...
 If I don't know nothing about, I'll run to find answers (on Google).
-- 📫 How to reach me: Type vialepau on Twitter, Instagram or Facebook, even on Gmail., also you can find my as NekoUkii on Discord and others.
+- 📫 How to reach me: Type vialepau on Twitter, Instagram or Facebook, even on Gmail., also you can find me as NekoUkii on Discord and others.
 - ⚡ Fun fact: I 💕 Love 💕 Cats 😻🐈...they will rule the world.💪 ...or AI...🤷🏻‍♀️